 Course website: http://bcourses.berkeley.edu The website will be used to post reading, lab assignments and solutions, handouts, etc. You will submit all assignments here and you can also check your grades online.
 Corrections/clarifications to lab assignments will be posted on bcourses as necessary.
-You are responsible for keeping up with E7-related e-mails and announcements.
+You are responsible for keeping up with all E7-related e-mails and announcements.
 Online discussion facilities (Piazza) for E7 are available on bcourses.
 Everyone in the class will be able to ask questions, post comments, and review what is posted there.
 You may discuss course material, but do NOT post your code or copy another student's work.
 Please be courteous and respectful of others in all interactions, online and in person.

-Reading: Reading will be assigned from An Introduction to MATLAB Programming and Numerical Methods for Engineers by Timmy Siauw and Alex Bayen (E7 Head GSI and Professor from previous years) and will be available electronically on bourses.
+Reading: Reading will be assigned from An Introduction to MATLAB Programming and Numerical Methods for Engineers by Timmy Siauw and Alex Bayen (E7 Head GSI and Professor from previous years) and is available electronically on becourses.
+Reading quizzes will be assigned to unlock access to the lab assignments.